nvda-es/devguides_translation/original_docs/developer_guide.md

   * brlRegions: The braille regions from the active braille buffer

+### 5.3.
+Tab completion

+The input control supports tab-completion of variables and member attributes names.
+Hit the tab key once to complete the current input if there is one single candidate.
+If there is more than one, hit the tab key a second time to open a menu listing all matching possibilities.
+By default, only "public" member attributes are listed.
+That is, if the input is "nav.", attribute names with no leading underscore are proposed.
+If the input is "nav.\_", attribute names with a single leading underscore are proposed.
+Similarly, if the input is "nav.\_\_", attribute names with two leading underscores are proposed.

 ## 6\.
 Remote Python Console

 A remote Python console is available for situations where remote debugging of NVDA is useful.
 It is similar to the local Python console discussed above, but is accessed via TCP.